 - Because I get results.
 The majority of my work comes from returning clients or client recommendation.
 Do feel free to ask for testimonials (I prefer to keep my current client list off the public domain).

 - Because I’m happy to charge per project rather than per day, per hour, or per word.
-Meaning you know exactly what will be on my invoice.
+Meaning you’ll know exactly what will be on my invoice.

-- Because I’m a professional writer.
-This means an objective eye, a steady hand, and someone who knows their way around an Oxford comma (I’m with Philip by the way).
+- Because I can offer an objective eye, a steady hand, and someone who knows their way around an Oxford comma (I’m with Philip by the way).

 Oh, and I guarantee I’ll never capitalise words unnecessarily.